Saturday, January 22, 2000

 1) First I trimmed plastic spine about 3/8”-1/2” to give the putty enough of the back plate to stick well to and provide support.
 Then I wrapped the cam arm in cling wrap so the epoxy wouldn't stick to it.
 I lightly roughed up the finish with emory paper where the epoxy was to stick and cleaned with alcohol and let it dry before applying the epoxy putty.

 2) The putty was kneaded for 5 minutes (as per instructions) then was molded by hand to as close to final shape as possible.
 I had to work quickly because it hardens within 5 minutes.
+With the epoxy putty I used it could be used with water to help smooth it.

 3) After 24-48 hours, I filed, ground, and shaped it to final form - then smoothed it using successive finer grades of emory paper.
 This was tedious but I’m happy with the results.